amnn/typed-geomlab-report/report.md

   \textit{NB.} \texttt{p} \textit{defined as above.}%
 }{\texttt{((bool, num) -> 'a) -> 'a}}

-This program stands in contrast to the above, as whilst it evaluates to the same value as the previous program, it \textit{is} typeable.
+This program stands in contrast to the above, as whilst it evaluates to the same value as the previous program, it \textit{is} typable.
 The reason for this is that polymorphic types bound to variables introduced by let-expressions \textit{can} be instantiated multiple times.

-The fact that the latter program is typeable and the former is not is of particular interest because in dynamically typed languages, $\mathbf{let}~x = e_1~\mathbf{in}~e_2$ is commonly implemented as sugar for $(\lambda x\ldotp e_2)e_1$.
+The fact that the latter program is typable and the former is not is of particular interest because in dynamically typed languages, $\mathbf{let}~x = e_1~\mathbf{in}~e_2$ is commonly implemented as sugar for $(\lambda x\ldotp e_2)e_1$.

 \subsubsection{\xmark~Infinite Types}